alizarion/template-cluster-k3s-raspberrypi/README.md

 📍 Once more over, it is suggested to use **three control plane nodes**.
 If you **only need a single control plane node**, make sure **you update** `./provision/ansible/inventory/group_vars/kubernetes/k3s.yml` and set `k3s_use_unsupported_config` to `true`

+0. ####Enabling cgroups for Raspbian Buster
+   Standard Raspbian Buster installations do not start with cgroups enabled.
+K3S needs cgroups to start the systemd service. cgroupscan be enabled by appending cgroup_memory=1 cgroup_enable=memory to /boot/cmdline.txt.
 1. Verify Ansible can view your config by running `task ansible:list`

 2. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`